New Jersey Route 133: Extension to the New Jersey Turnpike

 The third option was an unusual cloverleaf interchange would be built in lieu of a diamond interchange.
 After exiting the turnpike from the toll gate, a ramp on the right would lead to Milford Road or Route 33.
 The mainline of the turnpike ramp would cross over Route 33 and turn into Route 133.
 A relocated Milford Road would be built across from Monmouth Street (CR 633) and Route 33 (without connecting Monmouth Street and Milford Road) towards the intersection with the current Milford Road and Daniel Street.
 The new Milford would cross over the turnpike ramps.
 A leaf would be built from the turnpike ramp approaching the exit 8 toll gate, which would connect to Milford Road.
 An entrance ramp would be constructed from Milford Road to the exit 8 toll gate.
 Traveling north on Milford Road, a ramp would be constructed, which would diverge into two ways; one way would merge into the turnpike ramp heading towards Route 133, and the other would intersect at a new traffic light at Route 33, 0.1 mi east of the current Route 33/Route 133/Milford Road intersection.

 Ultimately, the NJTA chose the first option for the interchange.
 But the connector road was eliminated and an exit ramp from the new tollgate to Milford Road south was added to the proposal.

-The new exit 8 interchange and toll plaza partially opened in January 2013 with a combination of some temporary and some permanent ramps connecting to the turnpike, at which point the old interchange was closed, though the old interchange remains in use to access an maintenance depot.
+The new exit 8 interchange and toll plaza partially opened in January 2013 with a combination of some temporary and some permanent ramps connecting to the turnpike, at which point the old interchange was closed, though the old interchange remains in use to access a maintenance depot.
 The new overpass crossing over Route 33 was opened in September 2013, followed by completion of the interchange by 2014.